-- 1.15 For newly appointed or promoted staff their incremental (pay step) date will be the date they take up their post. - 1.16 All other staff will retain their current incremental (pay step) date. - 1.17 The 2018 Framework Agreement introduces the concept of pay step points.
-Advancement to the next pay step point will be dependent on the length of stay at each pay step point within each band.
+- 1.15 For newly appointed or promoted staff their pay step date will be the date they take up their post. - 1.16 Advancement to the next pay step point will be dependent on the length of stay at each pay step point within each band.